 Edward VI Coins

+Buy King Edward VI coins from BullionByPost.
 Edward VI reigned as King of England between January 1547 and July 1553, but he was only a child at the time.
 He became King aged nine, following on from his father - Henry VIII.
 His life was short and tragic however, dying aged 15 following several months of illness.
 He was briefly succeeded by Lady Jane Gray, before his sister Mary supplanted her some days later.
+Need help buying a Edward VI coin?
+Call our friendly staff on 0121 634 8060 or email firstname.lastname@example.org and we'll get back to you as soon as possible.

 Edward VI was the son of 46-year-old King Henry VIII and his third wife, Jane Seymour.
 He was not Henry's first son, but that child died in early infancy and Henry's other living son was illegitimate.